Toward Adaptable Multi-Agent Reinforcement Learning: An Assumption-Aware Review: Future Directions

-Advancing these capabilities depends on the availability of structured and diagnostic evaluation environments.
+Advancing these capabilities depends on structured and diagnostic evaluation environments.
 Many existing benchmarks consist of static tasks with limited configurability, offering coarse-grained assessments of generalization.
-To enable fine-grained analysis, future environments should support parametrized variations in agent count, role heterogeneity, reward structure, and communication topology.
+To enable fine-grained analysis, future environments should support parametrized variations in agent count, role heterogeneity, reward structure, and communication topology, while reporting which factors are held fixed.
 Such continuous scenario spaces would facilitate the study of curriculum learning, continual adaptation, and transfer across structured complexity gradients.
-There is also a pressing need for standardized offline MARL datasets that span diverse tasks and agent types, supporting reproducible research on offline-to-online transfer and pretraining.
-To evaluate social adaptability, benchmarks should include multiple viable conventions, diverse agent roles, and limited observability or communication.
+There is also a pressing need for standardized offline MARL datasets that span diverse tasks and agent types, together with explicit offline-to-online protocols that report source data, target scenarios, permitted interaction, and adaptation cost.
+To evaluate social adaptability, benchmarks should include multiple viable conventions, diverse held-out partners, and limited observability or communication.
 Evaluation protocols should prioritize cross-play with independently trained agents using different architectures or learning objectives.
-Finally, diagnostic toolkits such as transferability matrices, skill composition graphs, and failure mode taxonomies are essential for understanding where and how current algorithms succeed or fail.
+Finally, diagnostic toolkits such as transferability matrices, skill composition graphs, degradation curves, and failure mode taxonomies are essential for understanding where and how current algorithms succeed or fail.

-To address these gaps, we advocate for future research on more adaptable learning paradigms, more generalizable policy transfer mechanisms, and more realistic and structured testing environments.
-By aligning algorithmic development with flexible training regimes and diagnostic benchmarks, MARL can move toward more robust, general-purpose multi-agent systems capable of operating in highly dynamic real-world settings.
+To address these gaps, we advocate for future research on more assumption-aware learning paradigms, more explicit policy-transfer mechanisms, and more structured testing environments.
+By aligning algorithmic development with diagnostic benchmarks, MARL research can provide clearer evidence about where methods are applicable before deployment in dynamic real-world settings.